espiondev/source2blender/docs/source/TF2-Vanilla.rst

 *    Go to the folder where ``Crowbar`` Decompiled the files.
 In there you should find multiple files, click on the one that ends with ``.QC``.
 *    If everything was done right, you should now have the model in Blender with a fully working rig.

-| Some cleanup would be required, as there's extra objects and meshes you don't really need, like LODs or a Vertex Cloud or the Hitbox.
-The highest quality Object is the one which doesn't have LOD in the name.
+| Some cleanup would be required, as there's extra objects and meshes you don't really need, like LODs or a vertex cloud or the hitbox.
+The highest quality object is the one which doesn't have LOD in the name.
 It's parented to ``(class).qc_skeleton``.
 The rig is fully working, extra weight paint or work isn't needed.

 .. note::

     | If you used TF2's in-game files, then inside GCFScape when you're extracting the files, you might have noticed that similar files were also under ``models / player``.
 The difference between these files and the ones inside ``models / player / hwm`` is only of the mouth supposedly having HWM properties.
 HWM, or **H**ard**W**are **M**orph System, is used by VALVe for facial reflexes and stuff.
-But according to Hisanimations, the files are there but the game doesn't use them.
+But according to Hisanimations, they aren't used in TF2, despite their files being present.
 Whether you use files under ``models / player`` or ``models / player / hwm``, doesn't matter.
 Other than the mouth, both have the exact same mesh and their quality will be the same.

 .. _tf2_v_animations:

 Animations
 ----------

-| Regardless of what method you use to bring in the TF2 Characters and their appropriate Rigs, be it the Hisanimations port, or the TF2 in game models, or the SFM models, all use the same Method for applying in-game Animations.
-There's no other method hence only one Method is listed.
-However, for the Hisanimations port, you do have to make sure you get the one that's compatible with Taunts.
-That one is available under the #community-ports channel of the TF2-Blender discord server.
+| Regardless of what method you use to bring in the TF2 Characters and their appropriate rigs, be it the Hisanimations port, or the TF2 in game models, or the SFM models, all use the same method for applying in-game animations.
+There's no other method hence only one method is listed.
+However, for the Hisanimations port, you do have to make sure you get the one that's compatible with taunts.
+That one is available under the ``#community-ports`` channel of the `TF2 Blender Discord server < https://discord.gg/zHC2gJW>`_.
 |

 .. note::

     | Not all animations from TF2 can be brought in with ease.
 Some can, but not all.
 It depends on which specific animation you want to bring in.
 Some animations in TF2 are additive, instead of independent, meaning that you need a base animation and the new animation adds on top of it.
 For example, to bring in the animation of shooting the shotgun, you first need to have the idle animation of that shotgun brought in.
-    | This is possible in SFM however for Blender, a script is required.
-It's currently being worked on by Hisanimations and not completed at the time of writing.
+    | This is possible in SFM.
+However, in Blender, a script is required.
+It's currently being developed by Hisanimations and not currently ready.

 .. _animations_method1: